AmitKattyan/fast-track-tasks/README.md

 Auto Scaling Group (ASG): Automatically scales the EC2 instances based on demand.

-RDS (PostgreSQL): A multi-AZ database instance for high availability.
+RDS (mySQL): A multi-AZ database instance for high availability.

 S3 Bucket: For storing static assets with versioning and lifecycle policies.